Blosterhxh/simple_lora/README.md

 the CLIP loss is based.
 We know nothing about the other embeddings.
 Yet it is these other embeddings that are passed in matrix form to the diffusion model.

-Since character/$\langle tok1 \rangle$ are in the middle of the sentence at index 5, we can try to see if the embeddings at index 5 of a sentence follow the same distribution in space as the end embeddings.
+Since character/ $\langle tok1 \rangle$ are in the middle of the sentence at index 5, we can try to see if the embeddings at index 5 of a sentence follow the same distribution in space as the end embeddings.
 To do this, I took the same dataset used by the researchers to determine the manifold of end embeddings (MS-COCO 2014), and I calculated the mean norm and the variance of this norm.
 In the end, I obtained the same result